link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 In the previous example,
 we may tag developers with their positions, and create appropriate policies for the `Developer` role.
-In the policies, we need to check user attributes for the final decision.
+In the access policies, we need to check user attributes for the final decision.

 ```d2
 r: Developer Role {